✥ ✥ ✥

 The Sprint Goal should be visible to the team; for example, put it on the Scrum Board or other Information Radiator.

-The Sprint Backlog is kept current during the Sprint to support meeting the Sprint Goal.
+The Development Team keeps the Sprint Backlog current during the Sprint to support meeting the Sprint Goal.
 Progress on the Sprint Backlog (such as indicated on a Sprint Burndown Chart) is like progress down the soccer field during a Sprint: though each yard of progress brings the ball closer to the end, the value comes in the goal.
 But it is sometimes possible to complete the Sprint Goal (in some way) without completing all SBIs.
 This helps teams handle contingencies, and gives Developers flexibility in changing their work plan each day during the Daily Scrum.
 As an example: emergent impediments can threaten the Development Team’s delivery of the complete Sprint Backlog.
 In that case the team automatically resorts to the Sprint Goal as “Plan B” without expending long hours re-planning.
 A study performed by Carnegie-Mellon University reports that teams that prepare ahead of time for interrupts handle them 14% better than teams that don’t prepare.
 Teams that prepare for interrupts complete an uninterrupted task interval 43% faster than teams that don’t prepare.
 It’s a mindset to prepare for unplanned things: when they happen, the teams can pivot to a new configuration to handle them, without external coaching.

 It is theoretically possible to repeatedly achieve the Sprint Goal while completing only a fraction of the PBIs each Sprint.
 This should be uncommon, because the Sprint Backlog should align with the Sprint Goal; if not, there is a serious problem with the Value Stream.